nieboczek/makelag/README.md

 * `/makelag progression load <id>` - Loads the progression with the passed in id.
 * `/makelag progression start` - Starts the currently loaded progression.
 * `/makelag progression tick <tick>` - Sets the tick of the progression to the passed in tick.
+* `/makelag progression skip <ticks>` - Increments the progression tick count by the specified ticks value.
+* `/makelag progression tickRate <rate>` - Sets the tick rate, this means that every normal tick, the progression tick will be incremented by the tick rate.
 * `/makelag state <player> <module> <key> <value>` - Sets the passed in key of the specified module to the passed in value for the specified player.
 * `/makelag config <key> <value>` - Sets the specified key to the passed in value for all players.